What is periodontal disease?

 Depending on the stage of gum disease and treatment program, your recovery time will vary.
 You may need to have a number of appointments at Something To Smile About to address your gum disease.
 You should continue attending regular dental examinations and cleanings at Something To Smile About.
 It's also advisable to keep up a good at-home oral hygiene regimen, which includes brushing and flossing.
 Dr. Boulard may suggest an antibacterial mouthwash or toothpaste to decrease your chance of getting another periodontal infection.

-To Your Gum Health & More
+To Your Gum Health and More

 Gum disease will cause more damage without the correct treatment, so it is important to get professional help as soon as any signs occur.
 At Something To Smile About, we work with you to heal your gums and prevent future instances of advanced periodontal disease.
 To learn more or to schedule an appointment with Dr. Boulard, contact our office in Merrimack, NH.

 Improve gum health with these helpful tips and prevent periodontal disease by learning more about improving your overall oral hygiene.Read